How Much of My Tithe Can I Deduct on My Income Tax?

-Many churchgoers believe in tithing, which is the practice of giving a tenth of one's income to the church.
+Many churchgoers believe in tithing, which is usually the practice of giving a tenth of one's income to the church, though some people and religious groups may define tithe on their own terms.
 As long as the church is recognized by the Internal Revenue Service, those donations can be claimed as deductions on the giver's income taxes.
 Whether it is advantageous to do so depends on the amount of your itemized deductions compared with the standard IRS deduction.

 Any amount given to your church constitutes a charitable donation in the eyes of the IRS, whether or not it is exactly 10 percent of your income.
-According to IRS Publication 526, you cannot claim more than 50 percent of your adjusted gross income as charitable deductions.
-Depending on the type of donation made, such as real estate, lower limits of 20 percent or 30 percent may apply.
+Church tithes, a church offering given on Sunday morning or another donation to a religious group are all the same to the government.
+According to IRS Publication 526, you cannot claim more than 60 percent of your adjusted gross income as charitable deductions.

 Tax deductions help reduce your taxes by reducing your taxable income.
 They are not deducted from the amount of income tax you owe.
 For example, if you had to pay a 10 percent income tax on a gross income of $50,000, your income tax would be $5,000.
 If you tithed $5,000, that would reduce your taxable income to $45,000, making your 10 percent income tax payment $4,500.
 It would not reduce your income tax from $5,000 to zero.
 An item that directly reduces your taxes owed is called a tax credit.

 For tithes or other charitable donations to lower your tax bill, you must claim them as itemized deductions.
 Taxpayers can claim itemized deductions or the standard IRS deduction but not both.
-The only way for itemized deductions to reduce the amount of tax you owe is if the sum of all your itemized deductions is more than the standard deduction found in Table 6 of IRS Publication 501.
+The only way for itemized deductions to reduce the amount of tax you owe is if the sum of all your itemized deductions is more than the standard deduction for a particular year.